4dboard/Proxy-yxorP/docs/classes/PHPMailer/PHPMailer/SMTP.md

 ```

 Issues a data command and sends the msg_data to the server,
-finalizing the mail transaction. $msg_data is the message
+finializing the mail transaction. $msg_data is the message
 that is to be send with the headers.
 Each header needs to be
 on a single line followed by a <CRLF> with the message headers
 and the message body being separated by an additional <CRLF>.